Estate Planning & Trust Services – Protect Your Family, Assets & Legacy

-Life changes quickly—marriage, children, retirement, business transitions, or a move to Florida can all affect how your assets should be handled.
-A good plan keeps your family out of court, your wishes crystal clear, and your assets working for the people and causes you care about.
-At Smith Will & Trust, we help Florida families and business owners create plans that actually get followed, not just documents that sit in a drawer.
+Life changes quickly.
+Marriage, children, retirement, business transitions, or a move to Florida can all affect how your assets should be handled.
+At Smith Will & Trust, we help families and business owners with comprehensive Estate Planning & Trust Services that actually work in real life.

 When you hire us, you get:

-- Execution: Witnessed and notarized documents that meet Florida’s strict formalities.
+Execution: Witnessed and notarized documents that meet Florida’s strict legal requirements.

-- Funding Support: Updated deeds, titles, and beneficiary forms so the plan you sign is the plan that runs.
+Funding Support: Updated deeds, titles, and beneficiary forms so the plan you sign is the plan that works.

-- Confidence: A process you can follow and a result your family can rely on.
+Confidence: A reliable process and results your family can depend on.

-- Estate Planning: We prepare wills, revocable living trusts, powers of attorney, health care surrogates, living wills, and HIPAA releases tailored to your goals.
-Whether you want a simple will or a complete trust-based plan, we make sure Florida’s requirements are met and your family is protected.
+- ESTATE PLANNING: We prepare wills, revocable living trusts, powers of attorney, health care surrogates, living wills, and HIPAA releases tailored to your goals.
+Whether you want a simple will or a complete trust-based plan, we make sure Florida’s requirements are met and your family is protected, following Florida Bar estate planning standards for accuracy and compliance.

-- Trust Planning: We build revocable and irrevocable trusts for privacy, incapacity planning, and probate avoidance.
-We also prepare special-needs trusts, charitable trusts, and business-succession strategies to make sure your plan holds up when tested.
+- Trust Planning: We provide comprehensive trust planning services, including the creation of revocable and irrevocable trusts for privacy, incapacity planning, and probate avoidance.
+We also prepare special needs trusts, charitable trusts, and business succession planning services to ensure your estate plan holds up when it matters most.

 - Probate & Trust Administration: When someone passes away, we guide personal representatives and trustees through the Florida probate process or trust administration from start to finish—handling notices, creditor windows, accountings, and distributions on time.

-- Business Law: We coordinate operating agreements, buy-sell provisions, and corporate records with your estate plan so ownership transitions smoothly and your business isn’t stuck in limbo.
+- Business Law: We provide business succession planning services that coordinate operating agreements, buy-sell provisions, and corporate records with your estate plan—ensuring ownership transitions smoothly and your business never ends up in limbo.

 - Real Estate: We prepare and record deeds that meet Florida’s witness requirements, homestead protections, and recording rules so property transfers are clean and legally enforceable.